Joel Bolomboy: CSKA Moscow (2018–2022)

 Bolomboy was signed by CSKA Moscow of the VTB United League on August 8, 2018, on a three-year deal.
 On March 2, 2020, he signed a two-year extension with the club.

 On 28 February 2022, Bolomboy left CSKA Moscow for personal reasons related to the Russian invasion of Ukraine.

 Olympiacos (2022–2023)

 On 6 July 2022, Bolomboy signed a one-year deal with Olympiacos of the Greek Basket League and the Euroleague.
 In 35 EuroLeague matches, he averaged 3.8 points and 3 rebounds, playing around 11 minutes per contest.
 Additionally, in 32 domestic games, he averaged 5.6 points and 4.9 rebounds, playing around 15 minutes per contest.
 On July 5, 2023, he was released from the Greek club.

-Crvena zvezda (2023–present)
+Crvena zvezda (2023–2026)

 On 14 July 2023, Bolomboy signed a one-year contract with Crvena zvezda of the Serbian KLS, the Adriatic League and the EuroLeague.

+ASVEL (2026–present)

+On 11 August 2026, Bolomboy was politically waived by Crvena zvezda.
+He signed a two-year contract with LDLC ASVEL of the French LNB Élite and the EuroLeague.